Re-create The Future Museum

 We were looking for artists, designers, urban planners, cultural managers, stylists, makers, artisans, developers, storytellers, architects, game designers, video game creators, musicians, writers, graphic artists, physicists, mathematicians, biologists, chemists, and creators of virtual/augmented reality… but above all, imagineers and dreamers accustomed to thinking outside the box and capable of turning their proposed ideas into a concrete reality.

-The jury that will evaluate the submitted projects will be composed of prominent figures at the intersection of art, technology, creativity, and design and will be announced during the open phase of the call.
+The jury that will evaluate the submitted projects will be composed of prominent figures at the intersection of art, technology, creativity, and design.

 The jury will evaluate the submitted projects based upon the following criteria, listed in no